 At Dorsi Spinal Institute, emotional health is integrated into every stage of care:

-We also support schools with education and guidance, helping teachers understand the condition and facilitate inclusion in PE, trips, and group activities.
+We also support schools and sports clubs especially dance and gymnastics clubs with education and guidance, helping teachers understand the condition and facilitate inclusion in PE, trips, and group activities.

 Children who feel supported are more likely to: